 On inauguration day for Chicago’s first African-American woman mayor, I joined the daily podcast for Crain’s Chicago Business here.

-WGN Radio Steve Cochran’s show did a very fun segment on electing our first woman POTUS.
+WGN Radio Steve Cochran’s show did a fun, as well as informative, segment on electing our first woman POTUS.
 “We’re ready” to do this, according to them.
-(Mary Boyle, also a host on Steve C.’s show, and I on a cold Chicago day.)
 For Women’s History Month, I visited Steve and his team again: this time to discuss the historic Chicago mayor’s race, featuring two women. (start at approx. minute-48)

 The University of Chicago led its newsfeed of the day, on Election Day 2018, with a story featuring my comments on the importance of women in Congress.
 The next day, Kate Baicker, dean of the Harris School of Public Policy, and I talked about #voteherin; what it will take to elect our first woman POTUS.

 Veteran Chicago Sun-Times political pundit, Laura Washington, wrote: “Laying out a road map to electing a first woman president.”
 And here’s more on that topic.

 In 1978, I wrote for the Chicago Sun-Times: “A turning point for women in Illinois politics.”
 The piece still rings true.

 A WGN podcast with host Paul Lisnek, and a Girl Pundits podcast about Vote Her In, are on my Playlist.
 I’ve also visited with Paul at WGN-TV a couple times, to discuss women, politics, and the presidency; and once on the Chicago mayor’s race.